Professional Negligence Claims for Compensation

 The third stage is to show that the breach of duty has directly caused the loss or damage suffered.
 This means that if you would have acted in the same way or suffered the same loss or damage in any event, notwithstanding the professional’s involvement, there can be no causation and no claim.

 Finally, an action in professional negligence cannot be brought unless there is actual damage or loss suffered as a result of the alleged negligence.
 Types of loss that you might incur as a result of professional negligence include damage to property and financial loss.

-There is a six year time limit for bringing a claim in professional negligence.
-When the six years have passed it still may be possible to bring a claim if the date when you first became aware of the circumstances that gave rise to a claim was a date within the last three years.
+The time limit for bringing a professional negligence claim is six years from the date on which the breach took place.
+When the six years have passed it may still be possible to bring a claim if the date when you first became aware of the circumstances that gave rise to a claim was a date within the last three years.

 Professional Negligence litigation raises complex and specialist issues in relation to both liability and quantum (which means the amount your claim is worth).
 When making a claim for professional negligence, you must follow certain procedures (known as the Pre-Action Protocol for Professional Negligence) or you risk incurring cost penalties or even having your case struck out completely.
 Compliance with the right procedure shows that there has been co-operation between you and the defendant professional in an attempt to settle the case without going to court.

 When claiming for Professional Negligence, it is advisable to use the services of specialist professional negligence solicitors as they can properly advise you on your prospects of success and the procedure you must take.

 Our specialist solicitors can help you with your professional negligence claim and we would therefore invite you to contact as on 0330 1332 857 or complete our contact form and we will call you back to discuss the circumstances of your claim, funding and prospects of success.

 For information and enquiries regarding any type of medical negligence claim, please click here.